 II.
-Materials and Methods
+Materials and Methods and besules it notified and verbal more

 A field experiment was done at the Central Experimental Station (CES) UP Los Banos to determine the influence of population densities in row intercropping on the growth yield and seed quality of corn and soybeans.
 Laboratory test for seed quality was conducted right after harvest.